 From Frankfurt, I need to get back to North America.
 I always try to review new products when possible, and quite frankly, I was running out of new and interesting products across the Atlantic to review.
 But after looking at what was available, I found one interesting option.

 Specifically, SAS has a few A321LRs, which are the carrier’s only long haul, narrow body planes.
 I found availability from Copenhagen (CPH) to Toronto (YYZ).
 Then I had to position from Frankfurt, so I booked SAS’ A320neo business class, which the airline only recently reintroduced (previously it was simply marketed as SAS Plus, and there weren’t blocked middled).
-I booked this using Air France-KLM Flying Blue miles.
+I booked the long haul segment with Air France-KLM Flying Blue miles, and paid cash for the short haul segment.

 I’m also staying at the Nimb Hotel Copenhagen